-The common problem of kegerators that dispense foamy beer arise from many different causes.
-It is often the case that when a new keg is hooked-up, the first few pints are mostly foam, but if the foam persists, you may have a deeper problem.
-Most cases of foamy beer from kegerators have to do with temperature, but sometimes hardware failure or even unclean beer lines can contribute to this problem.
-But – there is no problem that cannot be fixed!
+Is your kegerator dispensing foamy beer?
+It is often the case that when a new keg is hooked-up, the first few pints are mostly foam.
+If the foam persists, you may have a deeper problem.
+Most cases of foamy beer have to do with temperature, but sometimes hardware failure or even unclean beer lines can contribute to this problem.
+But there is no problem that cannot be fixed!

 Beer Foam Physics